 Schaumburg hopes two returnees, one newcomer will boost Boomers

-The Schaumburg Boomers will open the season on May 12 hoping to turn things around after a disappointing 2016.
+The Schaumburg Boomers opened the season on May 12, hoping to turn things around after a disappointing 2016.

 They'll have some extra help to do it, thanks to the recent signing of a new left-handed pitcher and the return of two key players.